Research

 Education: MA, Sociology (Folklore), Texas A&I University; BS, Government, University of Texas

-Research interests: Cuba, Mexico, Texas, and U.S. Southwest; general folklore; traditional medicine; traditional belief systems; cultural/heritage tourism; traditional culture in marketing; ranching culture
+Research interests: Cuba, Mexico, Texas, and US Southwest; general folklore; traditional medicine; traditional belief systems; cultural/heritage tourism; traditional culture in marketing; ranching culture

 Email: vidaurric@si.edu